-And why did I move to New York from LA?
-You might ask.
+And why did I move to New York from LA you might ask?
 As I was driving in my Delorean (Back to the Future How Ironic Cocaine Car) over Topanga Canyon and after being on the Freeway for over three and a half hours and looking at the torso’s of drivers in other cars, a thought came to me, “…you aren’t happy, you aren’t sad, you are NUMB…”.
 Three weeks later I left LA.
-I arrived at Washington Square in New York City, where I was surrounded by a mass humanity, tears of relief came to my eyes and I thought, this is what it is all about.
+I arrived at Washington Square in New York City, where I was surrounded by a mass of humanity.
+Tears of relief came to my eyes and I thought, this is what it is all about.
+This is life.

 I hope this wasn’t more than three minutes!

 More to come…